-Coronation Money Market comment - Sep 19
+Coronation Money Market comment - Dec 19

-The fund generated a return (net of management fees) of 1.9% for the quarter and 7.8% over a rolling 12-month period, which is ahead of the 3-month Short-Term Fixed Interest (SteFI) benchmark return of 7.0%.
+The fund generated a return (net of management fees) of 1.8% for the quarter and 7.7% over a rolling 12-month period, which is ahead of the 3-month Short-Term Fixed Interest (SteFI) benchmark return of 6.9%.

-Issuance of corporate paper in the third quarter was limited and the majority of the issuance came from banks.
-Support for primary market auctions remained strong despite the tight spreads on offer.
-Issuance spreads still remain tight relative to our fair value expectations and we expect credit issuance to remain muted for the balance of the year; in line with our growth expectations.
+Net corporate issuance for 2019 has been robust; however, support for primary market auctions remains strong despite the tight spreads on offer.
+Issuance spreads remain tight relative to our fair value expectations and, as such, our participation in primary market issuance remains muted.
+We have seen some improved issuance from State-owned enterprises; however, this has been longer dated in nature and therefore beyond the investment limitations of the fund.
+In light of the continued supply/demand mismatch in the credit market, we continue to believe that the demand for credit will continue into 2020.
 We remain cautious and continue to invest only in instruments which are attractively priced relative to their underlying risk profile.
 Capital preservation and liquidity remain our key focus areas for the fund.

 To outperform fixed deposits and call accounts, while ensuring capital preservation, stability and liquidity.